Pencilfish: Complete Care Guide (Nannostomus spp.)

 Types

 Of the 19 species of pencil fish known, many have made their way into the aquarium trade.
-These fish are generally inexpensive, but certain species fetch more money than others.
+These fish are inexpensive, but certain species fetch more money than others.

 It should also be noted that pencil fish are still largely wild-caught, which can make for a more difficult transition to the home aquarium.